zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Simplicia**: As AI designers, we're not particularly in the role of "evolution", construed as some agent that wants to maximize fitness, because there is no such agent in real life.
 Indeed, I remember reading [a guest post on Robin Hanson's blog](https://web.archive.org/web/20071104095534/http://www.overcomingbias.com/2007/11/evolutions-are-.html) that suggested using the plural, "evolutions", to emphasize that the evolution of a predator species is at odds with that of its prey.

 Rather, we get to choose both the optimizer—"natural selection", in terms of the analogy—and the training data—the "environment of evolutionary adaptedness".
-Language models aren't "general" next token predictors, whatever that would mean—wireheading by siezing control of their context windows and filling them with easy-to-predict sequences?
+Language models aren't general next token predictors, whatever that would mean—wireheading by seizing control of their context windows and filling them with easy-to-predict sequences?
 But that's fine.
 We didn't want a general next token predictor.
-The cross-entropy loss was merely [a convenient chisel](https://www.lesswrong.com/posts/pdaGN6pQyQarFHXF4/reward-is-not-the-optimization-target).
+The cross-entropy loss was merely [a convenient chisel](https://www.lesswrong.com/posts/pdaGN6pQyQarFHXF4/reward-is-not-the-optimization-target) to inscribe the input-output behavior we want onto the network.

 **Doomimir**: Back up.
-When you say that the generalization from human behavior in the EEA to human behavior in civilization "looks a lot better", I think you're implicitly [choosing categories in an unnaturally thin subspace of configuration space](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries).
+When you say that the generalization from human behavior in the EEA to human behavior in civilization "looks a lot better", I think you're implicitly using a [value-laden category](https://arbital.com/p/value_laden/) which is [an unnaturally thin subspace of configuration space](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries).
 It looks a lot better _to you_.
 The point of taking the intentional stance towards evolution was to point out that, relative to the fitness criterion, the invention of ice cream and condoms is catastrophic: we figured out how to satisfy our cravings for sugar and intercourse in a way that was completely unprecedented in the "training environment"—the EEA.
-Stepping out of the evolution analogy, that corresponds to what we would think of as specification gaming—our AIs find some way to satisfy their inscrutable internal drives in a way that we find horrible.
+Stepping out of the evolution analogy, that corresponds to what we would think of as reward hacking—our AIs find some way to satisfy their inscrutable internal drives in a way that we find horrible.

 **Simplicia**: Sure.
 That could definitely happen.
 That would be bad.

-**Doomimir**: _[confused]_ Why doesn't that completely undermine the optimistic story you were telling me two minutes ago?
+**Doomimir**: _[confused]_ Why doesn't that completely undermine the optimistic story you were telling me a minute ago?

 **Simplicia**: I didn't think of myself as telling a particularly optimistic story?
 I'm making the weak claim that prosaic alignment isn't obviously necessarily doomed, not claiming that Sydney or Claude ascending to [singleton](https://nickbostrom.com/fut/singleton) God–Empress is going to be great.

-**Doomimir**: I don't think you're appreciating how superintelligent specification gaming is instantly lethal.
+**Doomimir**: I don't think you're appreciating how superintelligent reward hacking is instantly lethal.
 The failure mode here doesn't look like Sydney manipulating you to be more abusable, but leaving a recognizable "you".

 That relates to another objection I have.
 Even if you could make ML systems that imitate human reasoning, that doesn't help you align more powerful systems that work in other ways.
 The reason—one of the reasons—that you can't train a superintelligence by using humans to label good plans, is because at some power level, your planner figures out how to [hack the human labeler](https://ordinaryideas.wordpress.com/2015/11/25/two-kinds-of-generalization/).
 Some people naïvely imagine that LLMs learning the distribution of natural language amounts to them learning "human values", such that you could [just have a piece of code that says "and now call GPT and ask it what's good"](https://www.lesswrong.com/posts/i5kijcjFJD6bn7dwq/evaluating-the-historical-value-misspecification-argument?commentId=E82YzXxvS6nBdCAYc).
 But using an LLM as the labeler instead of a human just means that your powerful planner figures out how to hack the LLM.
 It's the same problem either way.

 **Simplicia**: Do you _need_ more powerful systems?
 If you can get an army of cheap IQ 140 alien actresses who stay in character, that sounds like a game-changer.
 If you have to take over the world and institute a global surveillance regime to prevent the emergence of unfriendlier, more powerful forms of AI, they could help you do it.

 **Doomimir**: I fundamentally disbelieve in this wildly implausible scenario, but granting it for the sake of argument ...
-I think you're failing to appreciate that in this story, you've already handed off the keys to the universe, even if your AIs have been trained to be "corrigible" and "obey orders" in a way that seemed to work at low power levels.
-When humans servants who are trying to be helpful ask questions of their master, it's because they don't know what the master wants.
-If the servants could predict how the master _would_ respond to any question, there would be no need to actually ask.
-A "servant" who could forsee the detailed outcome of every possible sequence of questions, would be in a position to choose among those outcomes—and in so choosing, it would be in control.
+I think you're failing to appreciate that in this story, you've already handed off the keys to the universe.
+Your AI's weird-alien-goal-misgeneralization-of-obedience might look like obedience when weak, but if it has the ability to predict the outcomes of its actions, it would be in a position to choose among those outcomes—and in so choosing, it would be in control.
 The fate of the galaxies would be determined by _its_ will, even if the initial stages of its ascension took place via innocent-looking actions that stayed within the edges of its concepts of "obeying orders" and "asking clarifying questions".
 Look, you understand that AIs trained on human data are not human, right?

 **Simplicia**: Sure.
 For example, I certainly don't believe that LLMs that convincingly talk about "happiness" are actually happy.
 I don't know how consciousness works, but the training data only pins down external behavior.